 CadSoft EAGLE is an app for designing printed circuit boards.
 EAGLE is an acronym for "Easily Applicable Graphical Layout Editor."
-It has tools for creating circuit schematics, and for laying out the physical wiring and component placement of circuit boards.
+It has tools for creating circuit schematics and for laying out the physical wiring and component placement of circuit boards.
 The software can read EAGLE board files (with .brd extension) and cut them on the milling machine with almost no configuration or setup on the user’s part.

 Where do I get EAGLE?

-You can download EAGLE here.
+You can download EAGLE from the site.

 When you install EAGLE, you have the option of using it for free, with some limitations.
 The free version is all you need in order to make boards with the milling machine.

 How do I import an EAGLE file to the software?

 - With the software open, drag your .brd file into the software window.

 - In the software, click the Import Files button and select your .brd file.

 If I’m using EAGLE to design boards for the milling machine, what should I know?

 - You need to have enough space between the components on your board that the milling machine’s tool can cut between them.
 For example, if you’ll be using a 1/32" end mill, your traces, pads, vias, etc. need to be larger than 0.03125" apart.
 You can use smaller tools, like a 1/64" end mill, which allows you to place objects closer together.
 For more details, read the PCB Design Considerations guide.